PKUHPC/scow-go-demo/README.md

-# Example Go project to use SCOW API
+# Example Go project to use SCOW API and Hook

 ```bash
 # Generate proto files